Crystal Palace vs Stoke City U23 - Match Centre - Crystal Palace F.C.

 Malachi Boateng (Crystal Palace PL2) wins a free kick in the defensive half.

+Attempt missed.
+Scott Banks (Crystal Palace PL2) left footed shot from outside the box is close, but misses to the right.
+Assisted by Malachi Boateng.

-Attempt saved.
-Ted Cargill (Stoke City PL2) right footed shot from the centre of the box is saved in the bottom right corner.
-Assisted by Ethon Varian.
+Attempt missed.
+Scott Banks (Crystal Palace PL2) left footed shot from the centre of the box misses to the right.
+Assisted by Sam Woods.

 free kick won

-Will Goodwin (Stoke City PL2) wins a free kick on the left wing.
+Tom Sparrow (Stoke City PL2) wins a free kick in the attacking half.

 free kick won